simbolico/politipo/README.md

   - `ValueError`: If the conversion is unsupported or the data is invalid.
   - `ImportError`: If a required dependency is missing.

+#### `convert_single(self, data: Any, coerce: bool = False) -> Any`
+Converts a single item to the target type.
+This is an enhanced method for cases where you specifically want to convert an individual item rather than a collection.

+- **Parameters**:
+  - `data`: The data to convert (e.g., a dictionary or model instance).
+  - `coerce`: If True, allows type coercion for stricter types like Pydantic models.
+- **Returns**: The converted data in the target type.
+- **Raises**:
+  - `ValueError`: If the conversion is unsupported or the data is invalid.
+  - `ImportError`: If a required dependency is missing.

+#### `convert_collection(self, data: List[Any], coerce: bool = False) -> Any`
+Converts a collection of items to the target type.
+This method is specialized for handling collections and provides better error messages for collection-specific conversions.

+- **Parameters**:
+  - `data`: The list of data to convert.
+  - `coerce`: If True, allows type coercion for stricter types like Pydantic models.
+- **Returns**: The converted collection in the target type.
+- **Raises**:
+  - `TypeError`: If data is not a list (except for DataFrames).
+  - `ValueError`: If the conversion is unsupported or the data is invalid.
+  - `ImportError`: If a required dependency is missing.

 ### `TypeMapper` Class
 The core class for mapping types between different libraries.